oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_XGBoost_GettingStarted/README.md

 XGBoost* is a widely used gradient boosting library in the classical ML area.
 Designed for flexibility, performance, and portability, XGBoost* includes optimized distributed gradient boosting frameworks and implements Machine Learning algorithms underneath.
 Starting with 0.9 version of XGBoost, Intel has been up streaming optimizations through the `hist` histogram tree-building method.
 Starting with 1.3.3 version of XGBoost and beyond, Intel has also begun up streaming inference optimizations to XGBoost as well.

-In this code sample, you will learn how to use Intel optimizations for XGBoost published as part of Intel® AI Tools.
+In this code sample, you will learn how to use Intel optimizations for XGBoost published as part of AI Tools.
 The sample also illustrates how to set up and train an XGBoost* model on datasets for prediction.
-It also demonstrates how to use software products that can be found in the [Intel® AI Tools](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+It also demonstrates how to use software products that can be found in the [AI Tools](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 ## Prerequisites